AlexEngelhardt-old/AWS-scripts/README.md

 # Preliminary steps

 1. Create an EBS volume of at least 100GB
+1. Create an Ubuntu EC2 instance.
+    1. If you want GPU, get a p2.xlarge (you must first request a limit increase with the support, this takes about 2 days).
+Make the HDD space have 16GB, the CUDA stuff is quite big.
-1. Create an Ubuntu EC2 instance (t2.large, for 10ct/hr.
-The free tier's RAM won't suffice.).
-Make sure you choose the same availability zone (e.g. us-east-2c and us-east-2c.
+    2. If CPU is good enough, get a t2.large, for 10ct/hr.
+The free tier's RAM won't suffice.
+	3. Make sure you choose the same availability zone (e.g. us-east-2c and us-east-2c.
 If it's 2a and 2c, they can't communicate!)
 1. Stop the instance.
 1. [Attach the EBS volume to it](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/ebs-attaching-volume.html).
 Oddly, the AWS console will show it as being attached to e.g. /dev/sdf, but inside the device will really be /dev/xvdf.
 2. [Open port 8888](https://stackoverflow.com/questions/17161345/how-to-open-a-web-server-port-on-ec2-instance) on it to expose Jupyter Notebook.
 Make sure you `Add Rule`, not `Edit` the existing SSH tunnel.